At the Entrance to the Opera house is one

 narrated by Steve Martin (and Donald Duck).

-to get a few photos from the monorail while we were still in the
+Our last ride of the trip was on the monorail, I also managed to get a few photos from the monorail while we were still in the station.

 The photo above was